pretix/pretix-docs/docs/guides/products/sessions.md

 ![Question set up according to the instructions below, with answer options for "Workshop A" and "Workshop B"](../../assets/screens/products/question-sessions.png "Question for sessions")

-In order to set up a question, navigate to :navpath:Event → :fa3-ticket: Products → Questions: and click the :btn-icon:fa3-plus:Create a new question: button.
+In order to set up a question, navigate to :navpath:Your Event → :fa3-ticket: Products → Questions: and click the :btn-icon:fa3-plus:Create a new question: button.
 Under "Question", add text for each language that your shop uses.
 This text will be displayed to the customer while they are making their purchase.
 The "Question" could read something like: "Which workshop do you want to attend in the 10 AM time slot?"